-Xilinx has created four pieces of intellectual property specifically for the use within Partial Reconfiguration designs.
+Xilinx has created four pieces of intellectual property specifically for the use within DFX designs.
 There is no charge for any of these IP, and DFX designs do not require them.
 They are available to assist users in quickly and easily implementing key aspects of a reconfigurable design.
-The IP are all found under the Partial Reconfiguration heading within the IP Catalog, and each have their own landing page on Xilinx.com with a detailed product guide.
+The IP are all found under the Dynamic Function eXchange heading within the IP catalog, and each have their own landing page on Xilinx.com with a detailed product guide.